common-voice/community-playbook/sub_pages/Lang_Variant.md

 ### Do some countries, regions or groups write words very differently?

 In some places the same writing system is used, but words are written very differently but there are differences in how words are written (or spelt).
 For example Basaa is a language of Cameroon, it can be written in multiple ways, one way is older and another way is newer.
-For example the word “father” would be ǹsaŋ in the new orthography [bas-academy] but nsañ in the older one [bas-mission] but not everyone wants to use the new system or is familiar with it.
+For example the word “father” would be *ǹsaŋ* in the new orthography [bas-academy] but *nsañ* in the older one [bas-mission] but not everyone wants to use the new system or is familiar with it.
 In this case, the two different ways of writing could be considered variants.

 ## How to use BCP-47 codes for your variant

 BCP codes are a way of representing variation in languages and of being able to refer to specific variants, either written or spoken.
 The codes are important so that we have a way of distinguishing between different variants of the same language.
 A BCP code as used by Common Voice is made up of a maximum of four parts:

-1. a language tag: This should be a two letter or three letter tag from ISO-639, for example ig for igbo or vot for Votic.
+1. a language tag: This should be a two letter or three letter tag from ISO-639, for example `ig` for igbo or `vot` for Votic.
 These should be in lowercase.
 2. an optional script tag: This should consist of four letters, be written in title case and chosen from ISO-15924.
-For example: Latn (Latin), Cyrl (Cyrillic), Deva (Devanagari), Beng (Bengali), Arab (Arabic).
+For example: `Latn` (Latin), `Cyrl` (Cyrillic), `Deva` (Devanagari), `Beng` (Bengali), `Arab` (Arabic).
-3. an optional region tag: This should consist of two letters in capitals from XXX
+3. an optional region tag: This should consist of two letters in capitals from ISO 3166-2
 4. an optional variant tag: These should be five to eight letters long, written in lowercase and are free to be made up by the community.
-For example: valencia (Catalan spoken in Valencia) or aranese and gascon for the Aranese and Gascon variants of Occitan respectively.
+For example: `valencia` (Catalan spoken in Valencia) or `aranese` and `gascon` for the Aranese and Gascon variants of Occitan respectively.

 Some examples:

-- es-MX: Spanish, as spoken in Mexico in Latin script.
+- `es-MX`: Spanish, as spoken in Mexico in Latin script.
 The script tag is left out as Spanish is only written in Latin script and no variants are specified.
-- ca-valencia: The Valencian variant of Catalan.
+- `ca-valencia`: The Valencian variant of Catalan.
 The script tag and country tag because Valencian is only written in Latin script in Spain.
-- sr-Latn-ijekavsk: Serbian written in Latin script, spoken in Serbia and with the ijekavian variant (e.g. writing and pronouncing rijeka “river” instead of reka).
+- `sr-Latn-ijekavsk`: Serbian written in Latin script, spoken in Serbia and with the ijekavian variant (e.g. writing and pronouncing *rijeka* “river” instead of *reka*).
 This variant is spoken both in Serbia and Bosnia-Herzegovina but with few differences so the region tag is left out.
-- rm-vallader: The Vallader variant of Romansch.
+- `rm-vallader`: The Vallader variant of Romansch.
 Romansch is only spoken in Switzerland and only written in Latin script so the region and script codes are left out.
-- pa-Guru: Punjabi written in Gurmukhi script.
+- `pa-Guru`: Punjabi written in Gurmukhi script.
 This variant is mostly used in India,

 In principle any redundant information should be left out, for example for English it is not necessary to add the Latn script tag, as English is only written in Latin script.
 For Valencian it is not necessary to add the ES region code as it is only spoken inside Spain.
 Note however that for some diaspora communities these may be relevant.